armno/armno/README.md

 armno
 =====

-Hi, My name is ArmNo.
+Hi, My name is Armno.
 I'm a web developer at Chiang Mai, Thailand.
 My blog is at [armno.in.th](http://armno.in.th).

-This is a collection of my ideas/documented dreams.
+This is a collection of my ideas/dreams.
 You might found nothing here but a bunch of `.md` documents.
 (I love MarkDown, just so you know).
 File editing is usually done in [prose.io](http://prose.io).
 I recommend it if you love to edit MarkDown files online.

 Another use is using Issues as a another way to contact.
 Create an Issue if you want something from me.